4th Graders Get a FREE Christmas Tree at These National Forests! Trees for Everyone Else are Just $5

 National Forests in Michigan Will Let You Cut Down Christmas Trees for Cheap – or Give You One for FREE if You’re in 4th Grade

-Cutting down the family Christmas tree is one of the season’s most beloved Christmas activities for some families.
+The annual hunt for the family Christmas tree is one of the season’s most beloved Christmas activities for some families—especially when you get to chop it down yourself.

-There are plenty of local Christmas tree farms where you can find the perfect tree – or you could head to a National Forest.
+There are plenty of local Christmas tree farms where you can find the perfect tree, but did you know you can actually cut your own tree from a National Forest for just $5?

 4th Graders Get a Free Christmas Tree